Kalk Bay Theatre

 Jump to navigation Jump to search

-The Kalk Bay Theatre was a performance venue in Kalk Bay, Cape Town.
+The Kalk Bay Theatre is a performance venue in Kalk Bay, Cape Town.

 History